Emotion recognition: Emotion recognition in audio

-Different from emotion recognition in text, vocal signals are used for the recognition to extract emotions from audio.
+Different from emotion recognition in text, vocal signals are used for the recognition to extract emotions from audio..Unlike images and videos, which are typically two-dimensional or three-dimensional data capturing spatial or spatio-temporal features, audio is inherently one-dimensional time-series data that represents variations in sound amplitude over time.
+This fundamental difference makes emotion recognition from audio unique.
+Instead of relying on visual cues or textual semantics, audio-based emotion detection focuses on prosodic and acoustic features such as pitch, intensity, speech rate, and voice quality.

 Emotion recognition in video

 Video data is a combination of audio data, image data and sometimes texts (in case of subtitles).

 Emotion recognition in conversation

 Emotion recognition in conversation (ERC) extracts opinions between participants from massive conversational data in social platforms, such as Facebook, Twitter, YouTube, and others.
 ERC can take input data like text, audio, video or a combination form to detect several emotions such as fear, lust, pain, and pleasure.